Spicery/gingerdocs/vectors.rst

 -----------

 isVector( OBJECT ) -> BOOL
-	Returns true if OBJECT is a vector (immutable, updateable or dynamic), otherwise false.

-isImmutableVector( OBJECT ) -> BOOL
 	Returns true if OBJECT is a vector and immutable.
-Identical to isVector( v ) and `isImmutableObject`_( OBJECT ).
+Implies `isImmutableObject`( OBJECT ).

 isUpdateableVector( OBJECT ) -> BOOL
-	N.B.
-Updateable vectors not yet implemented!
 	Returns true if OBJECT is a vector and updateable.
-Identical to isVector( OBJECT ) and `isUpdateableObject`_( OBJECT ).
+Implies `isUpdateableObject`_( OBJECT ).

 isDynamicVector( OBJECT ) -> BOOL
+	N.B.
+Dynamic vectors not yet implemented!
 	Returns true if OBJECT is a vector and dynamic.
-Identical to isVector( OBJECT ) and `isDynamicObject`_( OBJECT ).
+Implies `isUpdateableObject`_( OBJECT ) and `isDynamicObject`_( OBJECT ).

+isVectorLike( OBJECT ) -> BOOL
+	Returns true if OBJECT is a vector (immutable, updateable or dynamic), otherwise false.

+isUpdateableVectorLike( OBJECT ) -> BOOL
+	Returns true if OBJECT is an updateable vector (updateable or dynamic), otherwise false.

+isDynamicVectorLike( OBJECT ) -> BOOL
+	Returns true if OBJECT is a dynamic vector and (at the time of writing) this is a synonym for isDynamicVector.

 .. _`isImmutableObject`: isImmutableObject.html
 .. _`isUpdateableObject`: isUpdateableObject.html